 What Is Sales Intelligence: Beyond Data

-Unlike traditional methods where sales teams relied on static prospect files, sales intelligence provides a dynamic, real-time view of the market.
-It integrates data from multiple sources: social networks, company websites, press releases, financial data, intent signals, and digital prospect behavior.
+Where traditional methods handed sales teams static prospect files, sales intelligence gives them a dynamic, real-time view of the market.
+It pulls from multiple sources: social networks, company websites, press releases, financial data, intent signals, and digital behavior signals.
+The underlying logic is that knowing who your prospect is matters far less than knowing when they’re actually ready to buy.
+Contact the right person, with the right message, at the right moment.

 Firmographic Data: Understanding the Target Company